Biden shows flexibility but tells House to ‘go big’ on aid

 WASHINGTON (AP) — President Joe Biden told House Democrats on Wednesday he’s “not married” to an absolute number on his $1.9 trillion COVID rescue plan but Congress needs to “act fast” on relief for the pandemic and the economic crisis.

-Biden also said he doesn’t want to budge from his proposed $1,400 in direct payments that he said were promised to Americans.
+Biden also said he doesn’t want to budge from his proposed $1,400 in direct payments to Americans.

 “Look, we got a lot of people hurting in our country today,” Biden said.
 “We need to act.
 We need to act fast.
 We need to restore the soul of the country.”

-While Biden is trying to build bipartisan support from Republicans, he is also prepared to rely on the Democratic majority in Congress to push his top agenda item into law.
-Republicans object to his package as excessive, preferring a $618 billion alternative, but Biden panned that as insufficient even as he continues private talks with Republicans on potential areas of compromise.
+While Biden is trying to build bipartisan support from Republicans, he is also prepared to rely on the Democratic majority in Congress to approve his top agenda item.
+Biden was expected to reiterate that message later Wednesday during an Oval Office meeting with top Democratic senators.

-Meeting later with Senate Majority Leader Chuck Schumer and 10 top Senate Democrats in the Oval Office, the president expressed confidence that the relief package would still win over GOP votes and be bipartisan.

-“I think we’ll get some Republicans,” he said at the start of the meeting.

-With a rising virus death toll and strained economy, the goal is to have COVID-19 relief approved by March, when extra unemployment assistance and other pandemic aid measures expire.
-Money for vaccine distributions, direct payments to households, school reopenings and business aid are at stake.

-As lawmakers in Congress begin drafting the details of the package under a budget process, Biden is taking care to shore up his allies while also ensuring that the final product fulfills his promise for bold relief to a battered nation.

-House Democrats were told on the call with the president that they could be flexible on some numbers and programs, and could “better target” the direct payments, but should not back down on the size or scope of the aid.
+He told House Democrats they could be flexible on some numbers but should not back down on the size or scope of the aid.

 “We have to go big, not small,” Biden told the Democrats.
 “I’ve got your back, and you’ve got mine.”